-Codes J1 and J2.
+Codes K1 and K2.
 Self-Employment

-Code J1.
-Net earnings or (loss) from self-employment.
+Code K1.
+Net earnings (loss) from self-employment.
 Enter this amount on Schedule SE (Form 1040), line 2, Section A or B, whichever is applicable.
 General partners should reduce this amount by unreimbursed partnership expenses claimed.
 General partners who are disqualified persons also should reduce this amount by depletion claimed on oil and gas properties.
 If this amount is a loss, enter only the deductible amount on Schedule SE.
-For purposes of self-employment tax, no income from an ELP is treated as farming or fishing income
+For purposes of self-employment tax, no income from an electing large partnership is treated as farming or fishing income.

-Code J2.
+Code K2.
 Gross nonfarm income.
-Individual partners use this amount to figure net earnings from self-employment under the nonfarm optional method on Schedule SE (Form 1040), Section B, Part II.
+If you are an individual partner, use this amount to figure net earnings from self-employment under the nonfarm optional method on Schedule SE (Form 1040), Section B, Part II.

-Codes K1 Through K9.
+Codes L1 Through L9.
 Foreign Tax Credit Information

-Use the information reported under Codes K1 through K9 to figure your foreign tax credit.
-For more information, see Form 1116, Foreign Tax Credit (Individual, Estate, or Trust) and its instructions; Form 1118, Foreign Tax Credit-Corporations, and its instructions; and Pub.
+Use the information reported under Codes L1 through L9 to figure your foreign tax credit.
+For more information, see Form 1116, Foreign Tax Credit (Individual, Estate, Trust, or Nonresident Alien Individual) and its instructions; Form 1118, Foreign Tax Credit-Corporations, and its instructions; and Pub.
 514, Foreign Tax Credit for Individuals.
-See page 4 of the Instructions for Form 1116 for detailed instructions for reporting foreign tax information from partnerships.
+See page 5 of the Instructions for Form 1116 for detailed instructions for reporting foreign tax information from partnerships.
+Note.
+The line references in this section of the Form 1116 instructions do not apply to the Schedule K-1 of Form 1065-B.

-Code K1.
+Code L1.
 Name of foreign country or U.S. possession.
-Include on Form 1116, Part I, item g.
-For each country reported, the partnership must give you the amount and a description of your share of the following items for Codes K2 through K9.
+Include on Form 1116, Part I, item I. For each country reported, the partnership must give you the amount and a description of your share of the following items for Codes L2 through L9.
 For each country or possession being reported, a separate column in Part I and a separate line in Part II is needed on Form 1116.

-Code K2.
+Code L2.
 Gross income from all sources.
 Enter this amount on line 3e of Form 1116.

-Code K3.
+Code L3.
 Gross income sourced at partner level.
 Although all this income reported has been apportioned to foreign source categories of income, you must nevertheless determine whether the income being reported is U.S. source income or foreign source income.
-See the Instructions for Form 1116 for the rules to source the income reported to you.
-Enter only foreign source income on lines 1a and 3d of Form 1116.
+See page 5 of the Instructions for Form 1116 for the rules to source the income reported to you.
+Enter only foreign source income on lines 1 and 3d of Form(s) 1116.
 A separate Form 1116 or 1118 is required for each foreign source category of income.
 Do not include income that you determined to be U.S. source income.

-Codes K4(a) Through K4(c).
+Codes L4(a) Through L4(c).
 Foreign gross income sourced at partnership level.
 The following types of income have already been sourced for you by the partnership.
-Include these amounts on lines 1a and 3d of the applicable Form 1116 (that is, the Form 1116 for each category of income provided to you).
+Include these amounts on lines 1 and 3d of the applicable Forms 1116 (that is, the Forms 1116 for each category of income provided to you). • Code L4(a).
+Passive foreign source income.

-- Code K4(a).
-Passive category foreign source income. - Code K4(b).
-General category foreign source income. - Code K4(c).
-Other foreign source income.
+Code L4(b).
+Listed foreign categories of income.
+Code L4(c).
+General limitation foreign source income.

-Code K5.
+Code L5.
 Interest expense allocated and apportioned at the partner level.
 Include this amount on line 4b of the applicable Forms 1116.
+Do not include any interest expense allocated and apportioned to U.S. source income.

-Code K6.
+Code L6.
 Other expenses allocated and apportioned at the partner level.
 Include this amount on line 2 of the applicable Forms 1116.

-Note.
-For Codes K5 and K6, do not include any expenses allocated and apportioned to U.S. source income on any line of Part I of Form 1116.
+Do not include any expenses allocated and apportioned to U.S. source income on any line of Part I of Form 1116.